 * Hendrix was not supposed to close the festival.
 Roy Rogers declined the offer from Michael Lang to do so.
 He should have come right after Hendrix to play happy trails.

 After three days of festival everybody was winding down, on Sunday.
 Most of the crowd left the Woodstock festival during the day and not too many were there on monday morning for the most emblematic and final performance of all times.
 When Jimi Hendrix stepped onto the stage there were only about 250,000 people (even though this crowd was once numbered 500,000).
 By the time he finished, there were only 25,000 people left to see the show.

 Lessons In Guitar OnLine

-Recommeded resource... try Paul's beginner guitar lessons here.
+Recommeded resource... try Paul's DVD on how to strum an acoustic guitar here.

 “Lenny” is the famous song about the love of Stevie Ray Vaughan’s life his wife Lenora and his Guitar Lenny.
 When Stevie was 28 years old his wife Lenora gave him a used Stratocaster guitar that she and some friends obtained from a local pawnshop.
 Stevie had been eyeing the guitar for a while and his wife and friends knew he was a great guitarist and knew he would make beautiful music with this guitar.
 At the time he wasn’t yet a well-known star but he had a bright future to look forward to.